 Making an Impact with Salesforce Analytics

-Dustin Pitts of Salesforce.org and Celine Chuang of the Downtown Eastside Women’s Center were joined by Traction’s Dave Rees to discuss the use of Salesforce Analytics in the non-profit world.
+Dustin Pitts of Salesforce.org and Celine Chuang of the Downtown Eastside Women’s Center were joined by Traction on Demand’s Dave Rees to discuss the use of Salesforce Analytics in the non-profit world.
 Dave provided some insight into how Traction for Good measures its impact using Salesforce.

 Building a Connected Constituent Journey